fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 BUILD SUCCESSFUL
 ```

-> **Note:** These credentials are added and updated in *credentials.dat* file that is located in user HOME directory.
+> **Note:** You are able to choose the credentials.dat file for credentials management it can be from the home or project directory.